New York City Man Stabbed In Alleged Dispute Over Thanksgiving Day Invitation

 According to one law firm, calls to 911 about domestic violence and family tensions tend to increase on Thanksgiving, and sometimes alcohol is a contributing factor.
 There is also alternative data suggesting, however, that calls to domestic violence hotlines actually decrease over the holiday season, although that does not take into consideration unreported incidents.

 While not to minimize in any way the serious of the NYC stabbing incident, even unofficial holidays or celebrations can also at times unfortunately lead to hostilities of one kind or degree or another.
 For example, the Inquisitr reported last year that an Ohio woman reportedly was so disappointed that her husband failed to buy her a Valentine’s Day gift that she struck him in the head with a mini baseball bat.
 In 2013, a bride-to-be allegedly stabbed her future groom in the chest following an argument about the color scheme for their upcoming wedding.
-Fortunately the man’s injuries were not life threatening.
+Fortunately, the man’s injuries were not life threatening.

 Check back for updates on the Thanksgiving-related stabbing in Queens, New York.